kaBeech/tensort/README.md

 Record <- Tuple of the Address and the TopBit of the referenced Byte or Bytestore Address <- Pointer to a Byte in Memory
-TopBit <- Value of the Bit at the top of the stack in a Byte or Bytestore
+TopBit <- Value of the Bit at the top of the stack in a Byte or Bytestore SubAlgorithm <- The sorting sub-algorithm used at various stages

 In Bytesort, the smallest unit of information is a Bit.
 Each Bit stores one element of the list to be sorted.
 A group of Bits is known as a Byte.

 A Byte is a list of Bits.
 The maximum length of a Byte is set according to an argument passed to Bytesort.
 In practice, almost all Bytes will be of maximum length until the final steps of Bytesort.
-In this explanation we will use a 4-Bit Bytesort as our example.
 Several Bytes are grouped together in a Bytestore.

 A Bytestore is a tuple with two elements.
 The second element is a list of Bytes known as Memory.
 The length of this Memory list is equal to the Bytesize.